renegmed/webadmin-acceptance-test-/README.md

 If you tag a selected scenarios with @sprint-7 and call this:

-  mvn clean resources:resources -Denvironment=test -Dbrowser=chromehtml -Dcucumber.options="--tags @sprint-2" test
+  mvn clean resources:resources -Denvironment=test -Dbrowser=htmlunit -Dcucumber.options="--tags @sprint-2" test

 only the scenarios with @sprint-7 will be ran.
 However if you call this: